Your Mini Basket

 To put the effect of audio file compression into perspective, imagine taking your favourite book and re-writing it with only the bare essentials of the main plot.

 Detail always makes for a more immersive experience, and without it, we may fail to see the bigger picture as intended.
-The same applies to audio compression, where elements of sound data are discarded by an algorithm to make file sizes smaller.
+The same applies to audio compression, where elements of sound are overlooked by an algorithm to make file sizes smaller.

 Resulting sound quality often lacks real clarity, and stereo imaging can often be compromised to sound narrower.
 Spotify streams in MP3 at 320 kbps (kilobits-per-second), and Apple Music's AAC format only gives 256 Kbps.